 If you had blinked, they would have shoved the semantics in your, oh, you get the idea

 Never mind, just read these very slowly:-

-You want to resign?
-You resign immediately – not 1 week from now and certainly not 3 weeks from now.
-In the political world, you don’t have to give the usual 1 month notice.
+If you want to resign, you resign immediately – not 1 week from now and certainly not 3 weeks from now.
+In the political world, you don’t have to give the usual 1-month notice.
 So, with the end of her Senatorship, her Ministership ends automatically as well.
 It is crystal clear – even her former boss echoes the same thing:-

 And for a person who was somehow linked to the mismanagement of public funds amounting to millions of Ringgit and refused to accept responsibility and refused to heed the calls to resign immediately, what rights they to use words like sacrifice and doing the right thing.

 Then there is the news that the Government still expecting full support on its controversial Board of Computing Professionals Malaysia (BCPM) Bill but hold your horses there.

 Didn’t they also said that “more than two-thirds of the groups surveyed by the ministry did not approve of the bill”?
 With almost 71% opposition to the Bill from the industry, would you say that there is support?

 I don’t know – the official 70 feedback was too small to be considered as a valid size, I may agree and perhaps with a wider scope of the response, things may be different.
 But with 71% opposition, one should not make say that they have the support to continue – the opposition is simply overwhelming.

 But then again, when is playing with semantics, anything is possible.